matheuscaet/matheuscaet/README.md

 - 👋 Hi, I’m @matheuscaet
-- 👀 I’m NodeJs developer, preferably Typescript
+- 👀 I’m Software Engenier, right now working on JavaScript technologies, C# and GO languages.
-- 🌱 I’m currently learning all about Js Frameworks by NodeJs
+- 🌱 I’m currently learning all about Js Frameworks and GO using.
 - 📫 How to reach me matheuseprofissional@gmail.com

 <!---